This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Example: Import request task and Import action for

-cruise-managerpage in the Pulse.
+cruise-managerpage in the Tasks app.

 superuserassigns himself the task and clicks Import to import the content into the corresponding workspace in the repository.
 He can also Reject or Abort the import.

 - The bootstrapped content is available in the relevant app.

 - The bootstrap directory is monitored and a new task sent to the Tasks app when a change in the XML is detected.

 - Observation only occurs if the bootstrap directory is set in the

 - Bootstrap files are only detected on a running instance.
 The directory is not observed on startup.
 Only add bootstraps after starting Magnolia.

 - Deletions are not removed automatically.
 To remove content, delete it in the JCR and the bootstrap directory.

 - Only XML files are observed.
 All other extensions are filtered out.